AFLplusplus/AFLplusplus/docs/rpc_statsd.md

 You can create and move the infrastructure files into a directory of your choice.
 The directory will store all the required configuration files.

-To install and set up StatsD, Prometheus, and Grafana:
+To install and set up Prometheus and Grafana:

 1. Install Docker and Docker Compose: